Manager’s Role in FMLA Leave

 - Evaluate each request for additional time off beyond the 12 weeks of FMLA.

-- Leave and reduced/modified schedules must be explored as reasonable accommodations.
+- Explore intermittent leave and reduced/modified schedules as reasonable accommodations.

-FMLA can be confusing, but the information above should give you a starting point for understanding FMLA and helping your employees through the process.
+NOTE: FMLA can be confusing but the information above should guide you in your manager role to help your employees through this process.